Voldrix/Fail1Ban/README.md

 # Fail1Ban
 __A Linux kernel module firewall and userspace log parser and auto-banner for blocking web bots.__

-Instead of reading log files from the filesystem, this uses pipes (fifo) so _Nginx_ and _OpenSSH_ can send their logs directly into the application, for immediate banning action.
+Instead of reading logs from the filesystem, this uses pipes (fifo) so _Nginx_ and _OpenSSH_ can send their logs directly into the application, for faster banning action.

 ## How it works
 ### Kernel Module Firewall
+Linux can run multiple firewalls simultaneously, so you don't need to disable IPtables / etc.

 Write an IPv4 address to `/proc/fail1ban` and it will be banned.\
 Any application can do this, including from the shell.\
 Any message not starting numerically will clear all bans.
 ```
-echo -n 10.10.10.10 > /proc/fail1ban   #bans ip
+echo 10.10.10.10 > /proc/fail1ban   #bans ip
 echo clear > /proc/fail1ban         #clears all bans
 ```
 Reading from `/proc/fail1ban` will list all currently banned IPs.
 ```
 cat /proc/fail1ban
 ```
-Linux can run multiple firewalls simultaneously, so you don't need to disable IPtables / etc.

 ### Log Parser Auto-Banner
 Accepts logs directly from OpenSSH and Nginx via two named pipes (fifo), `/run/fail1ban-nginx` and `/run/fail1ban-ssh`